linda-le1/turnip-the-beet/README.md

 ![](app/assets/images/homepage.png)

 # Turnip the Beet
 Turnip the Beet is a mod 3 group project that allows a user to input their cuisine and mood for an event and returns a set of curated Spotify playlists.
-It uses the Spotify API/OAuth to authenticate users with a microservice built in Sinatra on the back end.
+It uses the Spotify API/OAuth to authenticate users with the [Beet Farmer](https://github.com/linda-le1/beet-farmer) microservice built in Sinatra on the back end.
 Our unique mapping algorithms ensure the user is provided with the best playlists Spotify has to offer and guarantees a fun musical experience.
 It will guac your world!

 ## Group members
 [Jomah Fangonilo](https://github.com/jfangonilo)